Architecture of Casablanca: Interwar period

 In addition to Henri Prost, Albert Laprade, Marius Boyer, Auguste Cadet, and Edmond Brion were some of the early planners and architects of the city.

 The development of the ville nouvelle was fueled by investment by diverse patrons, including the Makhzani former minister of State Holdings Omar Tazi, the Jewish businessman Haim Bendahan, and the southern Amazigh pasha of Marrakesh Thami El Glaoui.'

 Jewish patrons constructed the overwhelming majority of the tallest buildings in Casablanca during the interwar period.'
 In the view of Jean-Louis Cohen, the vertical thrust of construction led by Jewish patrons was "nothing less than a revenge over the [status of] dhimma.
 Being able to build the highest structures reflected the new condition of a fully emancipated Jewish bourgeoisie."'
 One notable example of this trend is the Lévy-Bendayan Building designed by Marius Boyer.'

+The Suraqui brothers, Joseph and Elias, were notable architects in Casablanca.
+They came from a Gibraltarian Jewish family that moved to Algeria, where they were trained as surveyors.
+They contributed to the art deco and streamline moderne villas and apartment buildings in the city.

 The former administrative square, now Muhammad V Square, is surrounded by buildings in a style called Neo-Moorish, which combines Mauro-Andalusi and Art Deco architecture.
 One of the first buildings to employ this style was Hotel Excelsior, built 1912–1914.
 It was also used in the Old Abattoirs, an industrial slaughterhouse renovated by Prost in 1922.
 Neo-Moorish elements were also present in private palaces and residences such as the Glaoui Building.

 A patent style was often used in colonial administrative buildings, such as Wilaya Building and Mahkamat al-Pasha in the Hubous, with whitewashed lime plaster and green roof tiles.

 The Arab League Park (formerly called Parc Lyautey) is the city's largest public park.
 On its edge is the Sacred Heart Church of Casablanca.
 It is no longer in use for religious purposes, but it is open to visitors and is a splendid example of Neo-Gothic architecture.

 A building in French colonial style on Hassan II Blvd.